David Ames (field hockey): Career

 Between 2010 and 2016 Ames played for Beeston in the Men's England Hockey League Premier Division.
 He also played for Beeston in the Euro Hockey League In 2015–16 Ames was voted Player's Player of the Year in the Men's English Hockey League.
 Ames left Beeston for Holcombe, where he played from 2016 to 2019.

 Having previously played for Ireland, Ames had to wait for three years before he was eligible to play for Great Britain.
 He eventually made his debut for Great Britain in April 2015 in a 3–2 win against Germany in an unofficial international.
 He made his official debut for Great Britain on 14 May 2015, in a 1–1 draw against Argentina.
 He subsequently represented Great Britain at the 2016 Summer Olympics, the 2020 Olympic Games and was selected to represent Great Britain at the 2024 Olympic Games.
 The team went out in the quarter-finals after losing a penalty shootout to India.
 Ames also represented England at the 2015 and 2017 Men's EuroHockey Nations Championships, and the 2018 Men's Hockey World Cup.

 In April 2021 he signed a 1-year contract at Dutch Hoofdklasse club Oranje-Rood for the 2021–22 season.
 He won a silver medal with England at the 2023 Men's EuroHockey Championship in Mönchengladbach.

 After another season with Holcombe, Ames joined Old Georgians and helped them finish runner-up to Surbiton during the 2024–25 Men's England Hockey League season.

 Ames announced his retirement from international hockey in February 2025.

+He won another Premier league title with Old Georgians in 2026.